While investment firms ponder ICOs, this team is barreling ahead with a $100 million ICO fund

 TC: And who’s investing in this thing?
 Individuals?
 Institutions?

-DM: We one very large strategic investor who I don’t think I can name.
+DM: We have one very large strategic investor who I don’t think I can name.
 The rest are institutions and individuals who are interested in getting exposure to the token market.

 TC: Are some of those institutions venture firms?